yuhkih/rosa-ocpv/README.md

 rosa login
 ```

-Inside the scripts, terraform script is being called.
+Inside the scripts, terraform script will be called.

 ```
 ./create-rosa-cluster.sh